GitTorre/CloudBedlamLinux/README.md

 ===

 Have fun and hopefully this proves useful to you in your service resiliency testing.
 It should be clear that this is a development tool at this stage and not a DevOps workflow orchestrator.
 You should run this in individual VMs to vet the quality of your code in terms of resiliency and fault tolerance.

-Feel free to supply feedback directly to ctorre@microsoft.com

 ## Contributing